State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Introduction

 Here we demonstrate resonance-enhanced multiphoton ionization (REMPI) as an alternative method for producing rovibrational state-selected \Htwop molecules in our setup.
-REMPI has been previously implemented in other experiments for trap loading of e.g.\ hydrogen molecular ions~\cite{schmidt2020trapping, zhang2023generation, zhang2023efficient}, $\mathrm{N_2^+}$ ions~\cite{tong2010, meir2019}, and O$_2^+$ ions~\cite{singh2025}.
-These experiments use Paul traps at room temperature and employ molecular beams which can provide high molecular densities as well as rovibrational state preparation of the neutral molecule.
+REMPI was previously implemented in other experiments for trap loading of e.g.\ hydrogen molecular ions~\cite{schmidt2020trapping, zhang2023generation}, $\mathrm{N_2^+}$ ions~\cite{tong2010, meir2019}, and O$_2^+$ ions~\cite{singh2025}.
+These experiments used Paul traps at room temperature and employed molecular beams which can provide high molecular densities as well as rovibrational state preparation of the neutral molecule.
 In contrast, we load single \Htwop ions by ionizing \Htwo molecules from the residual gas in a cryogenic Paul trap without the need for a molecular beam apparatus.